-All employees have the right to request flexible working after 6 months of employment, and to take a 'reasonable' amount of time off work to deal with an emergency or an unforeseen matter involving a dependent.
+All employees have the right to request flexible working from day one of your employment, and to take a 'reasonable' amount of time off work to deal with an emergency or an unforeseen matter involving a dependent.
 Further information on ACAS' website: www.acas.org.uk/making-a-flexible-working-request.